sriniva5/sriniva5/README.md

 ## Hi there, my name is Ananya! 👋
-🌱 I’m currently learning about LLMs/RAG and web design.
+🌱 I’m currently learning about LLMs/RAG and web design.<br>
-🔭 My current side project: a color analysis app using Llama
+🔭 <u>My current side project:</u> a color analysis app using Llama